Home » Blogs » Stock Market 1O1 » Share Price Calculation and Its Key Factors

 All this while, we were discussing the market price of the share.
 However, there is another price called the intrinsic value of the stock.
 This price reflects what a stock is truly worth based on the company’s fundamentals like financial health and other such parameters.

-The intrinsic value of a stock is essential as it helps investors determine if stocks are undervalued or overvalued.
+The intrinsic value of a stock in share price calculation is essential as it helps investors determine if stocks are undervalued or overvalued.

 A higher intrinsic value relative to its market share price indicates an undervalued stock, and vice versa.
 Investing in undervalued shares will yield profitable results in the long run.